 David and Natasha set up their creative practice Winter and Kurth following the success of their first collaborative project “For What It’s Worth” during their MA studies at the Manchester School of Art.
 During this time the duo forged a new way of working together, crossing disciplinary boundaries to create work which challenges conventional definitions of Fine Art, Craft and Design.

-Their work was acquired for the permanent collection of Manchester Art Gallery in 2016 and they were recently awarded Winners of New Designers One Year On 2017.
+Their work was acquired for the permanent collection of Manchester Art Gallery in 2016 and they were awarded Winners of New Designers One Year On 2017.
+Most recently they have been selected by the Crafts Council to participate in Hothouse 2019.

 MA Product Design Manchester School of Art (2016)